 Where to eat in St. Petersburg

-If you look for a good place to eat, try the “Market Place” restaurant.
-You will find them everywhere, they offer great fresh, local food for a good price.
+If you want a good place to eat, try the “Market Place” restaurant.
+You will find them everywhere; they offer great fresh, local food for a good price.

 Where to stay in St. Petersburg